 “Great indeed is this Day!
 The allusions made to it in all the sacred Scriptures as the Day of God attest its greatness.
 The soul of every Prophet of God, of every Divine Messenger, hath thirsted for this wondrous Day.
 All the divers kindreds of the earth have, likewise, yearned to attain it.”
 (32)

-CHAPTER Five The bread and the wine, confession and penance
+Five The bread and the wine, confession and penance

 Let us examine another example in which entire groups of people have clung to the outward symbol, forgetting the inward truth; thus being led into grave errors that have lasted for centuries.